Jacked-Up/junglesequencer.com/docs/editor-interface/jungle-editor/jungle-editor-node-graph.md

 sidebar_position: 1
 ---

-The node graph is one of the three panels in the Jungle Editor.
-It is where you create and edit your Jungle Trees.
+The node graph is where you assemble your sequences.

 ## Opening the Editor

+![Opening the jungle editor video](img/opening-jungle-editor.gif)

 **Double-click** on a Jungle Tree in your assets folder.
 This will open the Jungle Tree in the editor.

-![Opening the jungle editor video](img/opening-jungle-editor.gif)

-The node graph is where you create and edit your Jungle Trees.
-The editor can be docked anywhere in the Unity editor.
-The editor is responsive and will automatically resize to fit the window it's in.

-All elements within the editor are draggable.
-You can move nodes and sticky notes using your mouse by clicking and dragging them.

 ## Nodes

 Nodes are the visual representation of your code.
 They are the building blocks of your trees.
 Literally.

 ### Adding Nodes
+8
 ![Selecting elements in the editor](img/jungle-editor-adding-nodes.gif)

 To add a node to the graph, **left-click** and **drag** the node from the node explorer you want to add.